Medications: HMG CoA Reductase Inhibitors | Niacin | Nitroglycerin Sublingual or Spray

 Before treating with nitroglycerin you must sit or lie down at first indication of chest pain.
 Often, the pain will disappear with rest.
 If after five minutes the pain persists:

-Headache, dizziness, lowered blood pressure, fast heart rate and/or hot, flush feeling.
+A headache, dizziness, lowered blood pressure, fast heart rate and/or hot, flush feeling.
 Generally, these reactions last only a few minutes.